fredeil/email-validator.dart/README.md

 # **Email validator** [![Build status](https://ci.appveyor.com/api/projects/status/fb7ssu5fg8k334vi?svg=true)](https://ci.appveyor.com/project/fredeil/email-validator-dart) [![pub package](https://img.shields.io/pub/v/email_validator.svg)](https://pub.dev/packages/email_validator)

-A simple (but correct) Dart class for validating email addresses without using RegEx.
+A simple Dart class for validating email addresses without using RegEx.
 Can also be used to validate emails within Flutter apps (see [Flutter email validation](https://github.com/fredeil/flutter-email-validator)).

+**NB:** This library only validates the syntax of the email, not by looking up domain or whether an email actually exists.

 **Featured in:**
 1. [How To Validate Emails in Flutter](https://betterprogramming.pub/how-to-validate-emails-in-flutter-957ae75926c9) by https://github.com/lucianojung